-You may be surprised to learn that “stomach flu” isn’t really influenza at all.
+How much do you know about “the flu”?
+It can be a tricky sickness.
+You may be surprised, for instance, to learn that “stomach flu” isn’t really influenza at all.

-“Flu can be a severe illness often leading to complications, hospitalizations and even death,” Dr. Saab said.
+“Flu can be a severe illness often leading to complications, hospitalizations and even death,” Saab notes.

-In 2014, at least four Michigan children were reported to have died from “flu-like” disease.
 The flu generally occurs between October and April.
-Over the past 35 years, February has been the peak month for flu cases in Michigan, according to the Michigan Department for Community Health (MDCH).
+Over a 36- year span, February has been the peak month for flu cases, according to the Centers for Disease Control and Prevention (CDC).

-“Colds and flu are two different illnesses as well,” Dr. Saab continued.
-“Colds are caused by numerous different groups of viruses, while the flu is caused solely by the Influenza virus,” she said.
+“Colds and flu are two different illnesses as well,” Saab says.
+“Colds are caused by numerous different groups of viruses, while the flu is caused solely by the influenza virus.”

-Dr. Saab said that antibiotics are not routinely used to treat the common cold and the flu.
-“Colds and flu are caused by viruses and cannot be treated with antibiotics, which treat only bacterial infections, therefore would not be effective,” she explained.
+Saab notes that antibiotics are not routinely used to treat the common cold or the flu.
+“Colds and flu are caused by viruses and cannot be treated with antibiotics, which treat only bacterial infections, therefore would not be effective,” she explains.

-While the flu can indeed be deadly, Dr. Saab said that taking a flu shot each year can decrease the risk of developing the disease.
-“People 6 months and older should receive the flu vaccine because flu can lead to severe illness and even death, even in otherwise healthy individuals,” she said.
+And, while the flu can indeed be deadly, Saab says that getting an annual flu shot can decrease the risk of developing the disease and help protect your children against the flu.
+“People 6 months and older should receive the flu vaccine, because flu can lead to severe illness and even death, even in otherwise healthy individuals.”

 The best time to get a flu vaccine is in the fall, before flu season starts, so your body has time to build up immunity.
 However, doctors say that getting a flu vaccine anytime during flu season still offers some benefits.
 It may take up to two weeks for protection to develop.